Sceptre/sceptre/docs/docs/stack_config.md

 ### hooks

 A list of arbitrary shell or python commands or scripts to run.
 Find out more in the [Hooks]({{ site.baseurl }}/docs/hooks.html) section.

+### on_failure

+This parameter describes the action taken by CloudFormation when a stack fails to create.
+For more information and valid values see the [AWS Documentation](http://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateStack.html).

 ### parameters